suhashollakc/LeetCode-PY/README.md

 # LeetCode-PY
-List of problems solved from Leetcode
+My Solution to problems solved from Leetcode.